xebia-functional/macroid-akka-pingpong/README.md

 This Activator template features Macroid and Akka in a 100%-Scala Android application.
-It shows how to make user interfaces composable — with Macroid’s tweaks, snails and UI actions, and reactive — by using Akka co interconnect interface fragments.
+It shows how to make user interfaces composable — with Macroid’s tweaks, snails and UI actions, and reactive — by using Akka to interconnect interface fragments.